d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 root         719  0.2 241132  8712 ?
 Ssl  12:47:32 vmtoolsd
 :
 ```

+?> The previous command could also be done with the BSD style via the command: ps axo user,pid,%mem,vsz,rss,tty,stat,start,comm  k -%mem

 ## Listing processes with top
 Another command that can be used is top, this command is more screen oriented than ps and provides the possibility to change the state of processes by using the kill command to end a process or renice command to change the priority.
 If you want to edit all processes you’ll need to start top as root.